Husky110/PSHandHistoryManager/README.md

 ### Current features:
 For some detailed info, see section "What does it do?"
-* Processes English handhistory files
+* Processes English handhistory files for one user
   * other languages are beeing passed through...
   * this tool was written for Holdem-hands - other playtimes should work as well, but I can't guarantee it
 * Archive PSHandHistory-Data